Tim Johnson (baseball): Departure from the Blue Jays

 The Blue Jays were initially willing to stand by Johnson and let him return for 1999.
 During spring training, he apologized to the entire team, and later said that he did not seem to detect a credibility problem.
 However, the next month brought a steady diet of questions about Johnson's credibility, as well as outside attacks (Sprague, for instance, called Johnson a "liar" and a "backstabber").
 Finally, on March 17, less than a month before opening day, Blue Jays general manager Gord Ash fired Johnson and replaced him with Jim Fregosi.
 Ash said Johnson's presence had become so much of a distraction he felt he would have to fire Johnson "if not now ...
 30 or 45 days from now."
 He decided he had to act in order to save the season.
 After Johnson's one season at the helm, the Blue Jays failed to achieve an equal or better record than Johnson's 88–74 mark until 2015.
-To date, it is Johnson's last job in Major League Baseball.
+It remains Johnson's last job in Major League Baseball.